Updates (April 2026 to June 2026)

 Prerequisites — Log in to your Akamai and fetch the required credentials, such as the network list ID and Akamai policy ID, to configure the integration.
 For more information, see Before you begin.

 Integration — After obtaining the credentials from the previous steps, navigate to the Traceable platform and configure the integration.
-For more information, see Set up the Integration.
+For more information, see Set up the integration.

 Threat Management — After setting up the integration, you can establish rules to allow, block, or monitor IP addresses according to your specific requirements.
 Traceable’s integration with Akamai supports the following three types of rules: